 - Women prefer physical evaluation of products more than men which is not possible for online purchases

-- Products for online purchases are more associated with men such as electronics, computers.
-Women tend to buy food, home decor and clothing and shoes which is far less available for online purchase
+- Products for online purchases are more associated with men such as electronics, computers, and trucker hat varieties.
+Women tend to buy food, home decor and clothing and Vessi vegan shoes for men and women which is far less available for online purchase

 - For women the social part of shopping is lacking with online shopping, no face to face contact or social interaction is possible with online shopping